itcentralng/ProGenius/README.md

-# KlassNaut Flask Server
+# ProposalAI Flask Server

-The KlassNaut Flask server is a backend service for the [KlassNaut ReactJs app](https://github.com/itcentralng/autoNoteApp).
-They are connected for notification via a [SocketIO server for KlassNaut](https://github.com/itcentralng/klassnautsocket).
-The server uses OpenAI and Stability AI APIs to generate study notes in both text and image format for teachers.
-The server can handle simple prompts such as subject name and topic, as well as audio lectures.
+The Proposal Flask server is a backend service for the [ProposalAI ReactJs app](https://github.com/itcentralng/proposalAIapp).
+The server uses AI21 to generate contents of a proposal for business persons.
+The server can handle simple prompts such as name of company, name of client company and short description about the proposal.

 ## TO RUN:

-To run the autoNote Flask server, follow the steps below:
+To run the ProposalAI Flask server, follow the steps below:

 1. Add a `.env` file to the root of the project with the following details:
     ```